crs7617/spotGPT/README.md

 - **Advanced Natural Language Processing**: Employs Sentence Transformers and GPT-2 for natural and context-aware recommendations.
 - **Interactive User Interface**: Built with Streamlit for an engaging and easy-to-use interface.
 - **Dynamic Data Retrieval**: Continuously retrieves and updates track information for accurate recommendations.
+- **Educational Value**: An excellent project for beginners to understand and implement Retrieval-Augmented Generation (RAG) in a real-world application.

 ## Tech Stack